 TMS is an acronym that has long been associated with chronic pain.
 The term was first used by a leader in the treatment of chronic pain, John E. Sarno MD.
 He was the first to propose a diagnosis for chronic pain calling it Tension Myoneural Syndrome.
 With a new understanding, it has now been updated to The Mind-body Syndrome.
 Both these terms are somewhat ambiguous and can leave some people confused as to what it actually means.
 I have applied my own meaning to the acronym in order to demystify it.

 “Too Much Stuff”.

 What do I mean by “Stuff”, quite simply it is the stuff of life.
-All the every day things that happen to us, some big others small.
+All the everyday things that happen to us, some big others small.
 It could be an argument with our partner or spouse, the pressures of maintaining a work-life balance, dealing with traffic, any number of things.
-Over time these things build up in our system, on their own they are seemingly small and insignificant, but just as an avalance starts with a single snow flake.
+Over time these things build up in our system, on their own they are seemingly small and insignificant, but just as an avalanche starts with a single snowflake.
 We set them aside with an internal note “I’ll deal with that later”.

 My program “Retrain your Brain against Pain” works in three ways, Firstly to reduce the amount of “stuff” that has built up in your system, thus reducing the overwhelm and as a consequence the pain.

 Secondly, we work on strategies to prevent the build-up of “stuff” re-occuring, you learn that the pain is a warning to slow down, just as an electrical fuse in a house trips when the electrical circuit is overloaded.

 Thirdly we give your life a new direction, away from pain and towards the life you were born to live.